 Chenzhou Hunan, China Travel Guide

 Chenzhou Beihu Airport is a modern but relatively small domestic airport.
 Its facilities cater to domestic travelers and Skyscanner and Dollar Flight Club are useful for checking prices.
-They include check-in counters, security screening, a few shops for snacks/drinks, basic restaurants, and baggage claim.
+They include check-over the counter, security screening, a few shops for snacks/drinks, basic restaurants, and luggage claim.
 Do not expect extensive international terminal amenities.
-Transfer options to the city center or accommodation include airport bus buses, taxis, or DiDi (ride-sharing).
+Transfer options to downtown or accommodation include airport bus buses, taxis, or DiDi (ride-sharing).

 Expect higher fares during major national holidays like Chinese New Year (Spring Festival), National Day holiday (early October), and the summer travel period (July-August).
 Travel in the off-peak seasons generally offers better prices.